 K2 has decided to sacrifice a bit on playfulness for added stability and durability.
 It’s stiffer than most K2 park skis.
 This makes it stable when hitting jumps and when you have to land really hard.
 It has a strong, stable pop.
 However, if you want to do butters or want a soft surfy feel, it might be too stiff for you.

 With a weight of 1929g @ 179cm per ski, it’s quite hefty for being an 88mm park ski.
 If you are a beginner or an intermediate park skier, the added swing weight won’t bother you much.
-However, if you are an advanced or an expert park skier you might want to look for a ski with less swing weight.
+However, if you are an advanced or an expert park skier you might want to look for a pair of skis with less swing weight.

 |Strong, stable pop|